6/11/18 - 6/13/18

 √ 4.
 Sewer line installation is complete on 29th Street.
 New water lines will be installed and connected to service lines beginning April 16th 2018.
 This portion of the project will take approximately 1 week; 29th Street will remain closed for this installation, Belmont will remain open.

-6. Belmont will reopen to traffic with intermittent single-lane closures for final curb work and cement pouring, while new water line infrastructure is added to Simpson and Powell.
+→ 6.
+Belmont will reopen to traffic with intermittent single-lane closures for final curb work and cement pouring.

 Final paving of Belmont, Simpson, Powell and surrounding areas will follow water line infrastructure installation.
 One-way traffic and flagging is anticipated with potential closures.